Davidg8011/cse15l-lab-reports/Lab_5.md

 **Part #1 Debugging Scenario:**

-1) The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
-(Don’t actually make the post!
-Just write the content that would go in such a post)

 **Student Post**

 * Hello,
-*

 * I am having trouble debugging my code.
 The code can run from the terminal when I type "Javac Main.java"
-* followed by java Main 15.
+* followed by "java Main 15".
 However, I cannot get the code to run from a bash script file.
 * This makes me think the issue must be with the bash file.

 ![Image](Lab_5_1st_student_post.png)

-2) A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)

 **TA Response**

 * Hello,

-* Looks like you're most of the way there! just a few issues left, I noticed that the total number of primes seems to be off by 1 can you send me a screenshot of your method that calculates if a number is prime or not?
-Going back to your bash script it seems the way you're handling the input seems to be funky.
-Remember that values passed into bash are accessed using $1, $2 etc. So you .sh file should have a line that reads "Java Main $1"
+* Looks like you're most of the way there, just a few issues left!
+I noticed that the total number of prime numbers * seems to be off by 1, can you send me a screenshot of your method that calculates if a number is prime or not?
+* Going back to your bash script it seems the way you're handling the input seems to be funky.
+Remember that values
+* passed into bash scripts are accessed using $1, $2, etc. So your .sh file should have a line that reads
+* "Java Main $1"

-Lmk if that helps any!
+* Lmk if that helps any!

-3) Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.

-**Student**
+**Student Response**

 * That worked!
 Using $1 I was finally able to get the passed-in value when using a bash script.
 * I got some issues when calling run.sh without a value which I am fine with but when I call run.sh while